2021 ClubGRANTS are now OPEN and will close on 28 May 2021.

 - When searching for grants it is useful to establish a grant calendar.
 Many grants are annual so you can plan your schedule to address the grants as they are available.

 - Have your key information ready to go.
-In the first instance it is useful to think about the type of project your organization would like to carry out.
+In the first instance it is useful to think about the type of project your organisation would like to carry out.
 It is also helpful to have documentation eg. up to date insurance details, so that you can easily include these when applying for grants.